 The aftercare provisions of the Act of 2015 impose an obligation on Tusla:

-(ii) To prepare an aftercare plan, on request, for an eligible adult aged 18, 19 or 20.
+(ii) To prepare aftercare plans, on request, for an eligible adult aged 18, 19 or 20;

 (iii) In relation to an eligible adult, to review the operation of an aftercare plan where there has been a change in that adult’s circumstances or additional needs have arisen.

-The relevant sections of the Act of 2015 commenced with effect from the 1st of September 2017
+The relevant sections of the Act of 2015 are being commenced with effect from 1 September 2017.